atc0005/check-vmware/README.md

   Pools.

 - Nagios plugin for monitoring virtual CPU allocations for select (or all) Resource Pools.

+- Nagios plugin for monitoring virtual hardware versions for select (or all) Resource Pools.

 - Optional, leveled logging using `rs/zerolog` package